Simple Loan Payment CalculatorCASAPLORERTrusted & Transparent

-Secured loans and lines of credit are "secured" because they are backed by some underlying asset like a home or a car.
-If you can't pay back the loan or default, the lender gets to keep the asset.
+Secured loans and lines of credit are called "secured" because they are backed by an underlying asset like a home or car.
+If you can't pay back the loan or default, the lender may repossess the asset.
 As a result, these types of loans and lines of credit are considered higher risk and usually have higher interest rates and lower debt-to-income requirements than secured loans and lines of credit.

 Mortgages are the most common type of secured loan.
-They are secured by a home or property.
+They are secured by a home or real estate property.
 Mortgages usually have the lowest interest rates compared to other types of loans and lines of credit.
-If you default on your mortgage or the value of the home drops below the borrowed amount, your lender may choose to foreclose your home by forcing you to sell the home and pay back the lender.
+If you default on your mortgage or the value of the home drops below the borrowed amount, your lender may choose to foreclose your home taking ownership of the property to sell it for repayment of the mortgage.

 Mortgages and Loan-to-Value (LTV)

-When you buy a home, you can only borrow a certain percentage of the total price of the home.
-This is called the loan-to-value or LTV, and it is the amount borrowed compared to the total value of the home or property.
-Your downpayment makes up the rest and acts as a buffer for the lender in case you default on your payments or the price of the home falls.
+When you buy a home, you can only borrow up to a certain percentage of the total home price.
+This is called the loan-to-value or LTV ratio, and it is the amount borrowed compared to the total value of the home or property.
+Your downpayment pays for the rest and acts as a buffer for the lender in case you default on your mortgage payments or the price of the home falls.
 For example, a home with a downpayment of 20% and a LTV of 80% can drop in price by up to 20% before the lender risks losing a lot of money on the loan.